NewAmazingPVP/AutoUpdatePlugins/README.md

 * **Bugs / Feature requests:** Open an issue:
   [https://github.com/NewAmazingPVP/AutoUpdatePlugins/issues](https://github.com/NewAmazingPVP/AutoUpdatePlugins/issues)
 * PRs welcome!
 Please keep code style consistent and include a brief test plan in your PR description.

 ---

+## Acknowledgements

+**This is the original AutoUpdatePlugins project.** There are several forks of this plugin in the community; many of their good ideas and improvements have been incorporated here over time as well.
+Thanks especially to contributors and projects like ApliNi/AutoUpdatePlugins and others for inspiration and features.

+---